ALittleLord/Portfolio/README.md

 # Portfolio
 Hey, I'm Tiernan Kingzett and this is a portfolio of some of the projects I have developed.
+You can also view my portfolio TiernanKingzett.com

 All of the projects in this portfolio have been designed within Unity, making use of a few external assets.
 My personal focus is within systems design, largely in putting core systems in place to make rapid design iteration easy.

-Within each project I have included a build which can be downloaded and run independently, in some projects this is alongside folders of the scripts and assets I created for the projects.
+Within each project I have included a build which can be downloaded and run independently, in some cases I included some of my created scripts.

+Simply Sudoku, as is released, just has information on the project and the to download the app on Google Play: https://play.google.com/store/apps/details?id=com.LittleLordStudios.SimplySudoku

 If you have any questions or comments on any of my projects I would love to hear feedback.
 I can be contacted by email at tiernankingzett@gmail.com